Neidz/pixel-art-tools/README.md

 # About
 Pixel Art Tools is command-line utility wirten in Go that offers various functionalities for working with pixel arts and image processing.
 It's main focus is in analyzing and generating data using images and data created during event `r/place` event that takes place on reddit every now and then but `Visualize` and `Count Instances` modes can be used outside of this event since they are not tied to any specific pictures.

+# Link to .csv data
+All pixel data was made public in [this post on reddit](https://www.reddit.com/r/place/comments/15bjm5o/rplace_2023_data/).

 # Modes

 ## -mode visualize